MBA INCOMING EXCHANGE

-MBA INCOMING EXCHANGE

->

-> To apply for exchange, students from a partner university should first be nominated by their exchange coordinator.
+To apply for exchange, students from a partner university should first be nominated by their exchange coordinator.
 If you are eligible to be nominated by your exchange coordinator, students will receive the application and instructions.

->

-> Students will submit an official transcript showing courses and grades from the home university, a résumé, a photo, immunization history, a financial declaration showing proof of sufficient finances for the four-month period.
+Students will submit an official transcript showing courses and grades from the home university, a resume, a photo, immunization history, and a financial declaration showing proof of sufficient finances for the four-month period.
 Please note that exchange students are required to carry the Vanderbilt Student Health Insurance regardless of other coverage they may have.

->

-> All exchange visitors will be required to have a J-1 Exchange Visitor Visa issued by the U.S. Embassy or Consulate in your country.
+All exchange visitors will be required to have a J-1 Exchange Visitor Visa issued by the U.S. Embassy or Consulate in your country.
 You will be furnished with a letter showing to study on exchange for the semester you will be at Vanderbilt.
 Please note that an interview with the U.S. Embassy is required and require an appointment, please plan accordingly.

->

-> All visa matters are handled by the International Student and Scholars Services at Vanderbilt University (ISSS).
+All visa matters are handled by the International Student and Scholars Services at Vanderbilt University (ISSS).
 For more information, please see the Vanderbilt ISSS website or visit the website of the U.S. Embassy in your country.